 It’s really, really messy in there.
 Taking the risk to do something that improves the quality of your life takes guts.

 When an addict takes a leap of faith to get sober, there is often a realization that previous uncomfortable and painful experiences will have to be dealt with.
-Facing one’s past can be extremely difficult, but with the help of supportive professionals, family, and friends, they learn how to overcome those barriers that keep them stuck, miserable and addicted.
+Facing one’s past can be extremely difficult, but with the help of supportive professionals, family, and friends, they learn how to overcome those barriers of addiction that keep them stuck, miserable and addicted.
 As days turn into weeks of sobriety, the addict begins to discover who is really is, and what he’s capable of doing.

-To answer these questions, we can explore the example of the diamond in the mine.
+To answer these questions, we can explore the example of the diamond in the mine of addiction.
 Imagine for a moment that the diamond represents sobriety, and the rest of the mine is all the “stuff” that the addict has to endure in order to find it.
 What would be the incentive for him to jump into the uncharted territory of his innermost fears and insecurities?
 His head spins with questions about his family – “Will they forgive me?
 Will I ever see my kids again?
 If I find my diamond, what if I relapse and lose it?”

 From the perspective of an addict, he knows that if he shoots up again or downs another bottle of vodka, there will be a few minutes or hours of solace, and a relief from the internal demons that continuously haunt him.
 Digging around in the mine of early sobriety will mean that things are going to become even harder.
 If the addict does decide to take a leap of faith, there really isn’t any guarantee that he’ll be able to maintain sobriety, mend damaged relationships or find any sort of true happiness.